-The first system to develop due to the ever-increasing metabolic demands by the growing embryo is the cardiovascular system.
+The first system to develop due to the growing embryo's ever-increasing metabolic demands is the cardiovascular system.
 Initially, simple diffusion of necessary nutrients is sufficient but eventually becomes inadequate to supply oxygen and nutrients.
-Cardiac development is a complicated interplay of molecular communication, ensuring the appropriate formation of structures and changes in spatial configuration in the proper timing.
-Interference with this process, whether genetic or environmental, lead to the formation of congenital heart diseases.
+Cardiac development is a complicated interplay of molecular communication, ensuring the proper formation of structures and spatial configuration changes in the appropriate timing.
+Interference with this process, whether genetic or environmental, leads to the formation of congenital heart diseases.

-The embryological development of the cardiovascular system begins with the migration of cardiac progenitor cells that reside in the epiblast, just lateral to the primitive streak.
+The cardiovascular system's embryological development begins with cardiac progenitor cells' migration in the epiblast, just lateral to the primitive streak.
 These cardiac progenitor cells eventually develop into cardiac myoblasts.
 Within this same splanchnic layer of the mesoderm, so-called "blood islands" eventually undergo a period of vasculogenesis to form vascular structures.
 Coalescence of the blood islands eventually forms a region known as the cardiogenic field.
-The cardiogenic field is initially horseshoe-shaped and surrounded by cardiac myoblasts with the apex of the cardiogenic field eventually developing into primitive ventricles along with their respective outflow tracts.
-Eventually, the cardiogenic field changes its configuration by cephalocaudal rotation.
+The cardiogenic field is initially horseshoe-shaped and surrounded by cardiac myoblasts with the cardiogenic field's apex, eventually developing into primitive ventricles along with their respective outflow tracts.
+Ultimately, the cardiogenic field changes its configuration by cephalocaudal rotation.
 By doing so, it forms a primitive heart tube continuous with vascular structures.

-The cranial aspect of the heart tube directs blood into the dorsal aorta while the caudal aspect serves as a conduit for systemic venous return.
+The cranial aspect of the heart tube directs blood into the dorsal aorta, while the caudal aspect serves as a conduit for systemic venous return.
 The cephalocaudal rotation is not the only change in configuration at this developmental stage.
-The closure of the neural tube and the anterior displacement of the buccopharyngeal membrane facilitate the movement of the embryological heart into the thorax.
-The primitive heart tube is composed of three layers which are analogous to the adult human heart.
+The closure of the neural tube and the anterior displacement of the buccopharyngeal membrane facilitate the embryological heart's movement into the thorax.
+The primitive heart tube is composed of three layers, which are analogous to the adult human heart.
 The endocardium forms the endothelial lining of the embryonic heart.
-The myocardium forms the muscular bulk of the embryonic heart while the visceral pericardium forms the external surface of the embryonic heart tube.
+The myocardium forms the muscular bulk of the embryonic heart while the visceral pericardium forms the embryonic heart tube's external surface.

 By approximately day 22-23, the heart tube elongates and alters its configuration again, forming a cardiac loop.
 The cardiac loop forms when the cranial aspect of the heart tube bends ventrocaudally and to the right while the caudal aspect of the heart tube bends toward the dorsocranial aspect and towards the left.
-The formation of the cardiac loop takes approximately five days, nearing completion by day 28.
-The proximal aspect of the heart tube forms the bulbus cordis, which develops into the trabeculated parts of the right ventricle.
-The middle segment of the heart tube is the conus cordis and is the precursor for the ventricular outflow tracts.
-The distal portion of the heart tube is referred to as the truncus arteriosus.
-The truncus arteriosus gives rise to the proximal portion of the aorta and pulmonary artery.
+The formation of the cardiac loop takes approximately five days and usually complete by day 28.
+The different parts of the heart tube develop in the following pattern:

 Prior to the end of the cardiac loop formation, the heart tube is essentially smooth-walled.
-Near the end of the loop formation, however, trabeculated regions begin to form, and these trabeculated regions serve as primitive ventricles.
+However, near the end of the loop formation, trabeculated regions begin to form, and these trabeculated regions serve as primitive ventricles.
 The impaired development (or total lack of development) of the trabecular meshwork has associations with embryonic lethality.

-The septa of the heart typically form between the 27th and 37th days of development via fusion of tissue masses.
+The heart's septa typically form between the 27th and 37th days of development via fusion of tissue masses.
 These tissue masses are known as the endocardial cushions, and they contribute to the formation of the atrial/ventricular septa, the AV canals and valves, and the aortic/pulmonary channels.
-By the end of the 4th developmental week, the roof of the common atrium develops a crest-like structure known as the septum primum.
-The septum primum is sickle-shaped, and the two inferior limbs of the septum primum migrate toward the endocardial cushion.
+By the end of the 4th developmental week, the common atrium's roof develops a crest-like structure known as the septum primum, which is sickle-shaped.
+The two inferior limbs of the septum primum migrate toward the endocardial cushion.
 As the septum primum and the endocardial cushions do not fully fuse initially, there remains an opening called the ostium primum.

 In the adult heart, four pulmonary veins feed into the left atrium.
-In the embryo, there is initially a single pulmonary vein that is next to the posterior left of the septum primum.
-With co-development of the lung buds, the pulmonary vein and its branches become a part of the left atrium.
-In the adult heart, this location is the smooth-walled portion of the left atrium (contrasting with the trabeculated left atrial appendage).
-The right atrium in the adult also divides into a trabeculated right atrial appendage and a smooth-walled sinus venarum (originating from the right horn of the sinus venosus).
+In the embryo, there is initially a single pulmonary vein next to the posterior left of the septum primum.
+With the lung buds' co-development, the pulmonary vein and its branches become a part of the left atrium.
+This location is the smooth-walled portion of the left atrium (contrasting with the trabeculated left atrial appendage).
+The adult's right atrium also divides into a trabeculated right atrial appendage and a smooth-walled sinus venarum (originating from the right horn of the sinus venosus).

-By the end of the 4th week of gestation, the atrioventricular canal develops two atrioventricular cushions along the superior and inferior borders in addition to two lateral cushions.
+By the end of the 4th week of gestation, the atrioventricular canal develops two atrioventricular cushions along the superior and inferior borders and two lateral cushions.
 The superior and inferior endocardial cushions eventually project into the lumen and eventually fuse, although the lateral cushions do not participate in this process.
-The result is the division of the atrioventricular canal into two distinct orifices (the left atrioventricular canal and the right atrioventricular canal).
+The result is the atrioventricular canal division into two distinct orifices (the left atrioventricular canal and the right atrioventricular canal).
 Mesenchymal tissue surrounds the peripheral edges of each atrioventricular canal.
 This mesenchymal tissue eventually thins to form atrioventricular valves.
 The valves themselves connect to thick papillary muscles via the chordae tendinae.
 The trabecular meshwork is an essential morphological development.